robertjchristian/MRC/MRC30.md

 ## Deliverables:
 We will be focusing on implementing Passive PMAs at this moment while exploring solutions of Strategy Definition, Risks Control, and Auto Tx Execution for Active PMAs.

-- Framework for Passive PMAs: Development of a comprehensive framework that allows users to create and customize passive PMAs according to their individual investment strategies and preferences.
+- Passive PMAs (CLI version):
+  - Smart Contract Sub-agent: capable of interacting with (reading and writing to) any open sourced contract onchain
-  - Integration with Existing Smart Contracts (Uniswap, Lido, etc)
+  - Integration with Existing Smart Contracts (Uniswap, Lido, Stargate, etc)
   - Market Data Oracles
-  - Security and Risk Management Infrastructure
+  - Security and Risk Management
-- User Interface for Passive PMAs: Implementation of an intuitive user interface for investors to easily set up their passive PMAs, including specifying investment criteria, rebalancing thresholds, and other relevant parameters.
-- Documentation and User Guides: Comprehensive documentation and step-by-step guides on how to utilize passive PMAs, including examples of common investment strategies and how to implement them using the platform.
+- Documentation and User Guides: Comprehensive documentation and step-by-step guides on how to use passive PMAs, including examples of common investment strategies.
-- Security Audits for Passive PMAs: Extensive security audits of the passive PMA framework to ensure the integrity and safety of the platform and user investments.
-- Active PMA Framework Development: Following the successful deployment of passive PMAs, initiate the development of active PMA framework that incorporates LLMs for dynamic market analysis and autonomous portfolio management.
-- Integration of LLMs with Active PMAs: Seamless integration of Large Language Models with the active PMA framework to enable real-time market prediction, analysis, and autonomous decision-making.
+- Security Audits and Testing for Passive PMAs
+- Active PMA Framework Development

 ## Risks
 - Market Risk: The potential for PMAs, especially active ones, to make erroneous predictions or fail to adapt to sudden market changes, leading to portfolio underperformance.